jarrenbr/Overview/README.md

+Welcome to the central repository of my academic and research endeavors.
+I am Jarren Briscoe, a passionate PhD candidate specializing in Artificial Intelligence and Machine Learning at Washington State University.
+My research journey encapsulates a diverse range of subjects within AI, focusing predominantly on neural networks, synthetic data generation, and bias mitigation in machine learning models.

 This page is intended to display my work for summer internships.
 If you would like to collaborate with me or cite my work, please email jarren.briscoe (at) wsu.edu.

 # Specialized Neural Network Pruning for Boolean Abstractions